Meeting for worship: History

 For some time after their founding, the Quakers, led by George Fox, would gather in numerous locations, particularly their meetinghouses or within jail cells, to sit in silence.
 They did this out of expectance that the spirit of God would be present with them.
 These early Quakers rejected the pastoral and priestly systems of the established churches, particularly the Church of England.
 Free practice for Quakers was illegal until the Toleration Act of 1688, and therefore many early Quakers faced criminal charges and persecution, and in many instances were unable to freely meet to practice worship.

 In the 19th century, major splits occurred within the Quaker movement.
-One of these, the Hicksite-Orthodox Split, (which was also the second major split in Quakerism), arose due to a dispute over the adoption of mainline Protestant principles among several Quaker bodies.
-Some Quakers, known as the Orthodox Quakers, believed that they should begin conforming to traditional Protestant norms, such as a strong emphasis on the Bible in meetings, rather than the inner light, while others, represented by Elias Hicks, supported a stronger emphasis on the inner light, with the Bible, while still largely seen as important, being secondary to the "Spirit of God".
+One of these, the Hicksite-Orthodox Split, arose due to a dispute over the adoption of mainline Protestant principles among several Quaker bodies.
+Some Quakers, known as the Orthodox Quakers, believed that they should begin conforming to traditional Protestant norms, such as a stronger emphasis on the Bible in meetings, rather than the inner light, while others, represented by Elias Hicks, supported a stronger emphasis on the inner light, with the Bible, while still largely seen as important, being secondary to the "Spirit of God".
 Hicks' supporters preferred continued unprogrammed worship, while many of the Orthodox Quakers adopted the programmed worship of other Protestant groups.
 Many Orthodox Quakers also adopted the usage of music during meetings, despite the fact early Quakers opposed the practice.

-These divisions eventually evolved into the three main groups of Quakers, Liberal Quakers, Conservative Quakers, and Evangelical Quakers.
-Liberal Quakers originate from the Hicksites, and promote the importance of the inner light in meetings for worship, while putting emphasis on unprogrammed meetings and a lack of pastors.
+These divisions eventually evolved into three groups of Quakers, Liberal Quakers, Conservative Quakers, and Evangelical Quakers.
+Liberal Quakers promote the importance of the inner light in meetings for worship, while putting emphasis on unprogrammed meetings and a lack of pastors.
 Unlike other branches, not all Liberal Quakers are Christian, although many are, and scripture is often not strongly emphasized in their meetings.
-Conservative Quakers promote the importance of the Bible in meetings, while still maintaining unprogrammed meetings for worship, despite not not originating from Hicksite branch of Quakerism.
-Rather, the Conservative Quakers primarily originated from the teachings of John Wilbur.
-Evangelical Quakers promote Evangelism, and they put a much stronger emphasis on the Bible than any other group of Quakers.
+Conservative Quakers promote the importance of the Bible in meetings, while still maintaining unprogrammed meetings for worship.
+Evangelical Quakers promote evangelism, and they put a much stronger emphasis on the Bible than any other group of Quakers.
 Their meetings for worship are almost always programmed.
 There are also Quaker bodies such as the Friends United Meeting, which maintains many of the principles of the Orthodox Quakers, however their meeting types vary, with some being unprogrammed, semi-programmed, and programmed.